 We can write the KCL at every node in a circuit.
 A node is just a place where elements connect.

-Note that nodes may be bigger than they first appear: we can name nodes $A, B, C$ and refer to these names multiple places on a schematic, even if there aren’t wires drawn explicitly between them.
+Note that nodes may be bigger than they first appear: we can name nodes and refer to these names multiple places on a schematic, even if there aren’t wires drawn explicitly between them.
 Additionally, the ground node is a special case of a named node, and is also connected together everywhere.

 We can write the KCL equations without knowing anything about the components; it only specifies the topology (the shape) of how things connect to each other.